Himalaya Wellness Company

-Himalaya Wellness Company (formerly Himalaya Drug Company) is an Indian multinational personal care and pharmaceutical company based in Bangalore.
-It was originally established by Mohammad Manal in Dehradun in 1930.
-It produces health care products under the name Himalaya Herbal Healthcare whose products include Ayurvedic ingredients.
-Its operations are spread across locations in India, United States, Middle East, Asia, Europe and Oceania, while its products are sold in 106 countries across the world.
-A hepatic drug, named Liv.52, is its flagship product, first introduced in 1955.
+Himalaya Wellness Company (formerly Himalaya Drug Company) is an Indian multinational personal care and pharmaceutical company based in Bangalore, India.
+It was originally established by Muhammad Manal in Dehradun in 1930.
+It produces health care products containing Ayurvedic ingredients, under the name Himalaya Herbal Healthcare.
+Its operations are spread across India, the United States, the Middle East, Asia, Europe and Oceania, while its products are sold in 106 countries across the world.
+Its flagship product is a hepatic drug named Liv.52, first introduced in 1955.

-Himalaya Global Holdings (HGH), headquartered in Cayman Islands, is the parent company of Himalaya Wellness Company and the global holding company of the group.
+Himalaya Global Holdings (HGH), headquartered in the Cayman Islands, is the parent company of Himalaya Wellness Company and the global holding company of the group.
 Apart from Bangalore, HGH has regional head offices in Dubai, Singapore and Houston.